About Outer Voices

 Outer Voices creates media to increase awareness of community wisdom and the power of change by amplifying first-person stories that are connected to place.

+There is an infinite pool of voices in this world, people who are changing things, in large ways and in quiet ways.
+Maybe they have always been doing the work, and maybe they are new to it.
 And so for our next move, we’re putting on a wider lens, looking at a bigger picture, listening with a different ear.
-We’re growing to be able to embrace that larger landscape and the people within it.
+We’re growing to be able to embrace that larger landscape and the people within it, with a new mission:

 Thanks for joining us.